 New energy classification

-The new energy classification is in force since 1 January 2013.
-The transition to the concept of seasonal efficiency involves the development of a completely new energylabel which shows the energy class based on the values of SEER and SCOP and the main characteristics of the product such as the sound power level of the indoor andoutdoor units.
+In terms of labelling the new energy classification is in force since 1 January 2013 for split air conditioning systems below 12 kW, and from 26 September 2015 for space heating systems below 70 kW.
+The transition to the concept of seasonal efficiency involves the development of a completely new energy label which shows the energy class based on the values of SEER and SCOP and the main characteristics of the product such as the sound power level of the indoor and outdoor units.

-Energy efficiency in heating is presented with three different values according to the climate where the product is installed.
-For the manufacturer of the productis mandatory to indicate the values for the Temperature climate (“Averge” heating value), those of the other two climates are optional.
-The data and energy efficiency classes are declared in accordance with EN14825.The energy class shown in the new label, both in cooling and in heating, can not be compared to the energy class that had the old energy label as the latter was based on specific indices (EER and COP) and not on seasonal indices SEER and SCOP.
+Concerning split air conditioners, energy efficiency in heating is presented with three different values according to the climate where the product is installed.
+For the manufacturer of the product it is mandatory to indicate the values for the Temperature climate (“Average” heating value), those of the other two climates are optional.
+The data and energy efficiency classes are declared in accordance with EN14825.The energy class shown in the new label, both in cooling and in heating, cannot be compared to the energy class that had the old energy label as the latter was based on specific indices (EER and COP) and not on seasonal indices (SEER and SCOP).

 The energy efficiency classes for split air conditioners are shown in the table below: